katzwebservices/Contact-Form-7-Newsletter/trunk/readme.txt

 == Changelog ==

 * Fixed: Removed `subscribe_type_radio` class because CF7 now allows for radio inputs to set the field type
+* Fixed: Removed mail-tag instruction from tag generator; it was confusing people

 = 2.1 and 2.1.1 (June 11, 2015) =
 * **Requires Contact Form 7 4.2** - please update your CF7 plugin